awsdocs/aws-systems-manager-user-guide/doc_source/automation-permissions.md

 1. On the **Review Policy** page, provide a **Name** for the policy and then choose **Create policy**\.

 You have finished configuring the required roles for Automation\.
-You can now use the Automation service role ARN in your Automation documents\.
+You can now use the Automation service role ARN in your runbooks\.